Charlie Munger is one of the greatest investors of all time.

 They similarly rate stocks on a 1-5 star scale, with 1 star meaning a stock is a strong sell and 5 stars meaning a stock is a strong buy.
 3 stars is a hold.

-I came out pretty close to where Morningstar landed.
-Averaging the three numbers out gives us a final valuation of $88.35, which would indicate the stock is possibly 7% undervalued.
+I came out pretty low this time around, which surprises me.
+Perhaps I was too cautious.
+Averaging the three numbers out gives us a final valuation of $190.33, which would indicate the stock is possibly 9% undervalued.

-Bottom line: Microchip Technology Inc. (MCHP) is a great business that captures a lot of the upside of tech without suffering too much of the downside.
-It’s carved itself out a nice niche that has broad applications.
-With a market-beating yield, a low payout ratio, recent double-digit dividend growth, more than 20 consecutive years of dividend increases, and the potential that shares are 7% undervalued, long-term dividend growth investors aiming for more tech exposure should definitely look at this business right now.
+Bottom line: Travelers Companies Inc. (TRV) is a business that has shown a remarkable amount of consistency over the years.
+It’s a blue-chip stock.
+With a market-beating yield, a high-single-digit dividend growth rate, a low payout ratio, nearly 20 consecutive years of dividend increases, and the potential that shares are 9% undervalued, conservative dividend growth investors looking for a great business at a reasonable valuation should have this name on their list.

 P.S.
 If you’d like access to my entire six-figure dividend growth stock portfolio, as well as stock trades I make with my own money, I’ve made all of that available exclusively through Patreon.

-Note from D&I: How safe is MCHP’s dividend?
-We ran the stock through Simply Safe Dividends, and as we go to press, its Dividend Safety Score is 60.
+Note from D&I: How safe is TRV’s dividend?
+We ran the stock through Simply Safe Dividends, and as we go to press, its Dividend Safety Score is 78.
 Dividend Safety Scores range from 0 to 100.
 A score of 50 is average, 75 or higher is excellent, and 25 or lower is weak.
-With this in mind, MCHP’s dividend appears Borderline Safe with a moderate risk of being cut.
+With this in mind, TRV’s dividend appears Safe with an unlikely risk of being cut.
 Learn more about Dividend Safety Scores here.

 Source: Dividends & Income